Fatsia japonica

 Large, lobed, glossy leaves

-Versatile as a garden plant, container plant and houseplant
+Versatile as a garden plant, container plant and indoor plant

 Properties